Understanding Conviction Score

 A fund doubling a 3% position is news.
 A fund adding 5% to a 0.1% position isn't.
 Conviction Score weights changes by their actual significance.

-Conviction Score is computed for every position change in our database using a three-dimensional weighted geometric mean: commitment0.35 × action0.30 × credibility0.35.
-Each dimension is independently scored 0-100, then combined multiplicatively — meaning weakness in any single dimension pulls the entire score down.
+Conviction Score is computed for every position change in our database using a proprietary multi-dimensional model.
+Each dimension (commitment, action intensity, and dollar magnitude) is independently evaluated and then combined multiplicatively, meaning weakness in any single dimension pulls the entire score down.
 A $500M position at 0.01% portfolio weight scores low (weak commitment).
 A 200% increase on a $50K position scores low (weak credibility).
 Only positions that are meaningful across all three dimensions earn a high score.
 Decreased and sold positions receive a score of 0.
-A small concentration bonus (+1 to +3 points) is added for funds with fewer than 50 positions.
+A small concentration bonus is applied for focused portfolios.
 The score is recalculated each quarter when new 13F filings are processed.

 See Conviction Score in Action